livebook-dev/livebook/docs/authentication.md

 Livebook has three levels of authentication:

   * Instance authentication: this authenticates the user on all routes of your Livebook instance, including deployed notebooks and the admin section.
-This is done via Zero Trust Authentication and typically used when deploying Livebook to production.
-See the "Authentication" section on the sidebar for more information.
+If you are deploying your Livebook instances with [Livebook Teams](https://livebook.dev/teams), all instances include Livebook Teams authentication by default.
+You can also manually configure your Livebook instance to have their own authentication, see the "Airgapped Authentication" section.

   * Admin authentication: this authenticates access to Livebook admin interface, where users can create, write, and manage notebooks.
 Both password and token authentication are available.
 See the next section for more information.